 The Company's strategy is to position itself to satisfy ongoing strong growth for lithium carbonate in the fast growing sectors of electric vehicles and energy storage.
-The Company is fully financed with approximately US\$24.0 million in the bank at the date of this MD&A and is therefore fully funded through to the initial project development and the start of the construction stages.

-The pricing of lithium carbonate in China remained strong in August 2017, with reported sales by major producers in the region of US\$14,000/t and spot sales around US\$19,400/t (source: https://seekingalpha.com/article/4117788-lithium-miner-news-month-october-2017).
-With this in mind, the Company will update the pricing assumptions in its FS and expects to announce the updated long term pricing forecast for lithium carbonate for the FS prior to the FS being released.
+The pricing of lithium carbonate in China remained strong in November 2017, with reported sales by major producers in the region of US\$14,000/t and spot sales price increasing to around US\$20,500/t (source: https://seekingalpha.com/article/4127961-lithium-miners-news-month-november-2017).